stoutch/pr-walker/README.md

 # PR Walker

-Understand a pull request's intent—one meaningful file at a time.
+Understand a pull request's intent, one meaningful file at a time.

 PR Walker is an agent skill for getting up to speed on a pull request or branch.
 It explains what the change is trying to accomplish and why the code is structured that way, without turning the walkthrough into a code review.